MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 >
 > [Learn more](https://go.microsoft.com/fwlink/?linkid=2227374) and [try Guides](https://go.microsoft.com/fwlink/?linkid=2227510)!

-Users can initiate a Remote Assist call right within Teams mobile without switching apps to get support from a remote expert.
+Users can initiate a Remote Assist call right in Teams mobile without switching apps to get support from a remote expert.
 Technicians can share their mobile camera view with a remote expert and have them annotate on their screen or Teams users can annotate in their own space and share with other collaborators.

-When you use Teams on mobile, you can collaborate using the Spatial Annotations toolbar in a call with anyone who is using HoloLens 2 or another Teams user on PC, Mac, or mobile.
+When you use Teams on mobile, you can collaborate using the Spatial Annotations toolbar in a call with anyone who is using HoloLens 2 or another Teams user on PC, Mac, or mobile device.

 ## Make a call